TaxTips.ca

 Contact Us/About Us

-Links
+Links & Resources

 RRSPs RRIFs and TFSAs -> Tax-free savings accounts (TFSAs) -> Death of the TFSA holder

-Tax-free savings accounts (TFSAs) - death of the TFSA holder
+Tax-Free Savings Accounts (TFSAs) - Death of the TFSA Holder

 A TFSA holder can name a spouse or common-law partner as the "successor holder" in the TFSA contract.
 On the death of the holder, the spouse becomes the new holder, keeping the tax exempt status of the TFSA.
 This will not affect the TFSA contribution room of the spouse.
+The TFSA now belongs to the spouse, and is treated the same as any other TFSA of the spouse.

-Whether or not a beneficiary can be named in a TFSA contract depends on provincial legislation.
+Whether or not a beneficiary can be named in a TFSA contract depends on provincial or territorial legislation.
 By now, most provinces have probably revised their legislation to allow for this.
 Check with your financial institution.

 Where no successor holder is named for the TFSA, the proceeds of the account will become part of the estate of the deceased.
 If a surviving spouse/common-law partner receives proceeds from the TFSA, the proceeds can be used to make an exempt contribution to the survivor's TFSA, and not affect the contribution room of the survivor, as long as

-it is done before the end of the first calendar year following the holder's death (rollover period), and
+bullet it is done before the end of the first calendar year following the holder's death (rollover period), and

-it is designated as an exempt contribution in the survivor's income tax return for the year the contribution is made.
+bullet it is designated as an exempt contribution in the survivor's income tax return for the year the contribution is made.

-the time it ceases to exist (completely paid out to beneficiaries), or
+bullet the time it ceases to exist (completely paid out to beneficiaries), or

-end of first calendar year following the holder's death.
+bullet end of first calendar year following the holder's death.

 Any payments to beneficiaries, including during this exempt period, will be taxable to the beneficiaries, to the extent that the payment includes income or capital gains earned after the death of the holder.